zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/ecanvas.md

 category: Sensors and IOT
 description: >
   The eCanvas is a voice-controlled assistive technology that provides greater independence for persons with disabilities.
+bios:
+  - name: Ong Lay Teen, Team Lead, Lead R&D/Systems Engineer
+    img_src: ecanvas-ong-lay-teen.png
+    desc: |
+      Lay Teen is the team leader of the Enabling (Assistive) Tech Team and a Lead R&D/Systems Engineer at GovTech.
+She has over 20 years of international research and development experience in the industry and academia.
+Her specialisation includes advanced algorithm development, signal processing and RF/Microwave Engineering.
+She received her Ph.D. in Engineering from Cardiff University, UK, Master of Science from the National University of Singapore (NUS) and Degree in Engineering from Nanyang Technological University (NTU).
+Lay Teen is passionate about learning, exploring, and sharing advanced technologies from/with research institutions and industry.
+Her current focus is on leading the team in the development of Enabling/Assistive Technology that enable people of special needs to live independently and have a more fulfilling life.

 ---

 ### Overview